- 5 Key Challenges Faced by Children with Phonological Disorder

 If one cannot understand the child by 3 or 4 years old, they may have a phonological disorder.
-This may also be impacting their ability to make friends or be understood during playtime.
+This may also impact their ability to make friends or be understood during playtime.

 2. Inability to Make Phonetic Sounds

-Kids are sometimes unable to make phonetic sounds accurately, which can also be a sign of a phonological disorder.
-By the age of 6, they should be able to sound out most phonetic sounds correctly.
+Kids sometimes cannot make phonetic sounds accurately, indicating a phonological disorder.
+By age 6, they should be able to sound out most phonetic sounds correctly.